python/pyperformance/README.rst

 - ``pickle_list`` - microbenchmark; use the cPickle module to pickle a lot of lists.
 - ``pickle_pure_python`` - use the pure-Python pickle module to pickle a variety of datasets.
-- ``pidigits`` - Calculating some of the digits of π.
+- ``pidigits`` - Calculating 2,000 digits of π.
 This benchmark stresses big integer arithmetic.
 - ``pybench`` - run the standard Python PyBench benchmark suite.
 This is considered an unreliable, unrepresentative benchmark; do not base decisions